GE08T/frontend-dump/README.md

-## This Repo is stand to practice css vanilla or framework
+## This Repo is stand to practice css or css framework and also js
 ### List of CSS Project:
 1. Landing Page **Finished**
 2. QR Code **Finished**